e-m3din4/wigle-bt/README.md

 Choose option 1 to get the location of a bluetooth device.

-Enter the MAC address of the bluetooth devce when prompted.
+Enter the MAC address of the bluetooth device when prompted.

 The tool will display the latitude and longitude of the bt device's location.